jdquerales/MilestoneProject_3/README.md

   users to manage a common dataset about a particular domain.
 As the ultimate goal, **JournalClub** aims to be an online journal club platform for collaboration and discussion for research minds of academia.
-Journal Clubs are essential research & academic activity at academic organizations.
+Journal Clubs are essential research & academic activities at academic organizations.
 Therefore, **JournalClub** will provide an organization solution to a real world need.
 The main feature will be the journal club organisation.
 It will provide literature reading and mining tool.
-The Journal Club cycle would ideally include the following stages:
+The Journal Club cycle would ideally include the following features:

 1. Schedule
 2. Critical reading